AdobeDocs/marketo.es-ES/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/import-members-from-a-spreadsheet-into-a-program.md

    ![](assets/image2014-9-18-15-3a44-3a37.png)

-   ¡Excelente!
-Debería ver los nuevos miembros importados.
+   Ahora deberían aparecer los nuevos miembros.

    ![](assets/image2014-9-18-15-3a45-3a16.png)